lanre-mark/madeliene-poc/README.md

 - &#9744; increase test coverage and include cypress end to end tests

-# Improvements
+# Conceptual Improvements

-In this challenge, there is improvement for quite a lot;
+There is improvement for quite a lot;

 - there was quite a lot of room for testing.
 I could do more in testing user interactions in the components and have a main test file that details the way a monique interacts with the application itself using mock data.

 - there is room to test my types using [dtslint](https://www.npmjs.com/package/dtslint) library especially on runtime data though I added an assertion type checking in the data api module.

-- for state management, other options asides the custom data widget service hook include using context api, using state hooks passed down as props from the app component to all the child components, etc. Other state management libraries such as recoil, flux, redux, xstate, jotai, etc would be an over kill for this project.
+- for state management, other options asides the custom data widget service hook include using context api, using state hooks passed down as props from the app component to all the child components like what I currently have using the custom data widger service hook, etc. Other state management libraries such as recoil, flux, redux, xstate, jotai, etc would be an over kill for this project.

 - the custom widget data service contained some other functionalities that could have been abstracted into separate modules for separation of concerns.
 This would have helped to add test cases for those functionalities with injected dependencies.